-All appointments are made without discrimination on the basis of age, ethnicity, gender, sexual orientation, disability, or cultural, religious, or socioeconomic status.
-As noted in the charter, no member of the Committee or subgroup shall be a federally registered lobbyist.
+All appointments are made without discrimination on the basis of age, race, ethnicity, gender, sexual orientation, disability, cultural, religious, or socioeconomic status.
+As noted in the charter, no member of the Committee shall be a federally registered lobbyist.

-The Department of Commerce determined that members will be selected to serve on the Committee based upon their expertise in radio spectrum policy.
+The Department of Commerce has determined that members will be selected to serve on the Committee based upon their expertise in radio spectrum policy.
 Each member will not represent any organization or interest.
 The Secretary will appoint members to serve as Special Government Employees.

-(5) Other Balance Factors.
-None.

-(6) Candidate Identification Process.
+- (5) Other Balance Factors.
+The Committee membership will be fairly balanced in terms of the points of view represented by members and the functions to be performed.
+It will reflect a balanced cross-section of interests in spectrum management and policy reform that may include non-federal spectrum users; state, regional, and local government; technology developers and manufacturers; academia; civil society; and service providers with customers in both domestic and international markets.
+The diverse membership of the Committee assures expertise reflecting the full breadth of the Committee's responsibilities and, where possible, the Department of Commerce will also consider the ethnic, racial, and gender diversity of the United States. - (6) Candidate Identification Process.
 NTIA, through the Designated Federal Officer (DFO), will solicit nominations through the issuance of a notice published in the Federal Register.
-During the pendency of the application period, as listed in the Federal Register notice, NTIA will conduct additional outreach through its web site, public events, and meetings with individuals and groups in relevant industry sectors, academia, and civil society organizations to encourage additional nominees.
+During the pendency of the application period, as stated in the Federal Register notice, NTIA will conduct additional outreach through its website, public events, and meetings with individuals and groups in relevant industry sectors, academia, and civil society organizations to encourage a deep pool of qualified and diverse nominees.